Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 pointers indicate the VOR station.

-In the lower position, NAV COMP, the no. 1 pointer indicates bearing to the navigation computer target coordinates, and the no. 2 pointer indicates magnetic ground track.
+In the lower position, NAV COMP, the no. 1 pointer indicates bearing to the navigation computer target coordinates, and the No. 2 pointer indicates magnetic ground track.

-A vertical readout (<num>3</num>), the range indicator notes distance to the selected target depending on the Navigation Mode Selector Switch.
+A vertical readout (<num>3</num>), the range indicator notes the distance to the selected target depending on the Navigation Mode Selector Switch.